Waypoint Journeys Presents

 The routes we operate — Tripoli, Sabratha, Leptis Magna, the Nafusa Mountains, Ghadames, and the southern Acacus — are stable and well-travelled.
 Our in-country partner handles every permit, transfer, and itinerary registration with the authorities.
 You are met at Mitiga Airport and accompanied by a licensed English-speaking guide throughout.
 We monitor advisories continuously and will not operate any segment that has become unstable.

 For first-time visitors with limited time: the 2-night Classical Libya covers Sabratha, Leptis Magna, and Tripoli — the three iconic sights.
-For a fuller cultural picture, the 3-night adds Gharyan's troglodyte homes.
-The 5-night is our most popular — it adds the Nafusa Mountains and a two-night stay in the UNESCO-listed Ghadames oasis.
-The 8-night is a deep desert expedition into the Tadrart Acacus and Ubari Lakes (with two domestic flights), for travellers who want the full Libya experience.
+The 5-night Desert and Coastline Wonders is our most popular, adding the Nafusa Mountains, Gharyan's troglodyte homes, and a two-night stay in the UNESCO-listed Ghadames oasis.
+The 12-night is a deep desert expedition into the Tadrart Acacus and Ubari Lakes, reached by an overland drive south via Sebha, for travellers who want the full Libya experience.

 Yes.
 Libya requires a visa for almost all nationalities.
 We arrange the required Letter of Invitation through our in-country partner — included in every option.
 The visa fee (~$63 USD) is paid by you at the embassy or on arrival.
 Plan on roughly three to four weeks of lead time for invitation approval.